Complete or Correct Your 2024-25 FAFSA/ CASFA Today!

 • Colorado Resident

-• Completed a FASFA/CASFA and completed COF
+• Completed a FAFSA/CASFA and completed COF

 Ongoing Requirements to Maintain Eligibility